-UT scientists use ORNL technology, may have found coronavirus cure
+University of Tennessee scientists use ORNL supercomputer to seek possible coronavirus cure

 OAK RIDGE, Tenn.
 (WATE) — As the coronavirus outbreak edges closer to East Tennessee, a possible cure could be closer to coming from the region.
-Two researchers have discovered a chemical compound, which will be further tested soon, could stop the virus and prevent it from spreading further.
+Two researchers have discovered a chemical compound, which will be further tested soon, that could stop the virus and prevent it from spreading further.

-Jeremy Smith, Director of the Center for Molecular Biophysics, a partnership between the University of Tennessee, Knoxville and the Oak Ridge National Laboratory, explained their work is made possible by the “world’s most powerful computer,” or the Summit, at ORNL.
+Jeremy Smith, Director of the Center for Molecular Biophysics, a partnership between the University of Tennessee and the Oak Ridge National Laboratory, explained their work is made possible by the “world’s most powerful computer,” or the Summit, at ORNL.

 “It’s capable of doing calculations very, very, quickly.
 The response to the new coronavirus needs to be quick,” he said.
 Smith said the computer’s speed is equivalent to 100,000 laptops working at the same time.
 “The work it can do in one day,” he added, “would take months on a normal computer.”